Latest Update: Friday 7 October 2022

 There is no scientific evidence to suggest that people living with HIV are at greater risk of acquiring COVID-19.
 The main risk factors to date are older age and co-morbidities including cardiovascular disease, hypertension, diabetes and lung disease.
-When you’re out and about, please look for hand sanitiser to use when arriving at clinics or other public venues.
+Most people living with HIV are not immunocompromised, unless we are taking immunosuppressive therapy (e.g. for a kidney, lung or liver transplant) or other cancer treatments, not taking any HIV antiretroviral medication or have a CD4 count below 200 cells/mL.

 - Wash your hands thoroughly with soap and water for at least 20 seconds.
 If you’re out and about, an alcohol-based hand liquid can be a useful alternative.